DarkOracle10/Voice-Transcriber/docs/API.md

 # API Documentation

-Python API reference for programmatic use of the Voice Transcription toolkit.
+Python API reference for programmatic use of the Persian Audio Transcriber toolkit.

 ---